verboompj/Networking/RD Gateway - RDP over SSL.md

 Its not the best managed solution, and connecting to your desktop is a bit clumpsy , but hey , a couple of vrtual servers, a dns name and a $ 100 certificate will get you there, and you are making use of all the hardware you already have.

+If you are looking for a managed, seamlessly integrated sollution with all the bells and whistles, than WIndows Virtual Desktop ,Citrix Cloud or VMWare Horizon View might be more to your liking.

 #

 I have helped customers based on 2 different scenario's: